Lithic reduction: Indirect percussion

+Often, flakes are struck from a core using a punch, in which case the percussor never actually makes contact with the objective piece.
+This technique is referred to as indirect percussion.

 Indirect percussion involves the use of a punch and hammer.
 The punch and hammer make it possible to apply large force to very small areas of a stone tool.
 Indirect percussion is therefore often used to achieve detail work on smaller tools.
 Some modern hobbyists make use of indirect percussion almost exclusively, with little or no pressure flaking to finish their work.

 Since indirect percussion can be so precisely placed, the platform is often much smaller on flakes produced in this way than in other methods of flake removal.
 Of course, indirect percussion requires two hands to hold the percussing tool set.
 One holds the hammer, and one holds the punch.
 Therefore, modern hobbyists must use a third object in order to hold the targeted piece of tool stone while they strike it.
 Often, some sort of clamp or vise is used.
 No evidence for such devices has yet been found in the archaeological record, but this is partly because they would normally be made of perishable materials, and partly because they can have great variation in design.